cleetoh/SC2002_proj/README.md

 - **Data Files:** The application will assume that the initial data files (`student_list.csv`, `staff_list.csv`, `company_representative_list.csv`, `internships.csv`, `applications.csv`) are present in the project's root directory at startup.
 - **User State:** Filter settings for viewing internships are temporarily stored in the respective controller (e.g., `StudentController`) for the duration of a user's session.
 - **User Deletion:** The current requirements do not specify functionality for deleting users.
 As such, it is assumed that user accounts are persistent.
+- **Application Limits:** Students can have a maximum of 3 active applications at any time.
+Active applications include those with statuses: PENDING, SUCCESSFUL_PENDING, SUCCESSFUL_ACCEPTED, or SUCCESSFUL_REJECTED.
+- **Internship Limits:** Company representatives can create a maximum of 5 internships.
+Each internship can have 1-10 slots.
+- **Level Eligibility:** Students in year 1-2 can only apply to BASIC level internships.
+Students in year 3 and above can apply to internships of any level.
+- **Default Password:** New company representative accounts are created with the default password "password", which should be changed on first login.
+- **Withdrawal Process:** Students can request withdrawal of accepted offers (SUCCESSFUL_ACCEPTED).
+These requests must be processed by staff.
+When a student accepts an offer, all other pending applications are automatically withdrawn.

 ## 6. Commands